AvinasH-5/Stepin_embeddedcproject/README.md

-# Passenger-controlled car seats allow heated by using heater
+# Passenger-controlled seat heater case-study

-## Introducation
+## Introduction

    The vehicle having major feature.
 In this technology it is used to determine the presence of the passanger and if the passenger existing in side the car then our system starts the functionality.
 So in nowdays everything is becoming automated and everyone is looking for the new products to made the life easier.